-Group 4: Biology SL/HL, Chemistry SL
+Group 4: Biology SL/HL, Environmental Systems and Societies SL

-Group 5: Math Studies SL, Mathematics SL, or Mathematics HL
+Group 5: Mathematical Studies and Mathematics SL

-Group 6: Music SL, Visual Arts SL/HL, Psychology SL/HL or second I.B.
+Group 6: Music SL, Visual Arts SL/HL, Psychology SL/HL, Business and Management SL, or second I.B.
 Science

 I. B. Diploma students must take a minimum of 3 courses at the Higher Level (HL) and 3 at the Standard Level (SL).
-The diploma courses are tied together by 3 required core elements: Theory of Knowledge (TOK), 150 hours of Creativity, Action, and Service (CAS) activities, and the Extended Essay of approximately 12 pages.
-There are fees for the exams and this information can be found on our school website.
+The diploma courses are tied together by 3 required core elements: Theory of Knowledge (TOK), 150 hours of Creativity, Activity, and Service (CAS) activities, and the Extended Essay of approximately 12 pages.
+Exam registration agreement is due by September 1st.
+Students who enroll in IB courses are expected to sit for the exam in May.
 Final scores for each course are determined by student performance both in class and on comprehensive exams at the end of each course.